 Overall, managers believe the risks mule deer face can be addressed to some extent through maintaining relationships with private landowners, oil and gas operators, NGO's, local county governments, federal land managers, and the public.
 Ongoing effort to continue to collaborate with stakeholders to ensure mule deer migration remains unimpeded will be necessary.
-Cheatgrass management needs to continue into the future to protect vital habitats from wildfire threat and maintain the habitat quality our mule deer require.
+Cheatgrass and other vegetation management projects need to continue into the future to protect vital habitats from wildfire threat and maintain the habitat quality our mule deer require.

-Current efforts (what is the activity; who is conducting the work; and partners involved): The WGFD is working with UW, WYDOT, Sublette County Conservation District, local conservation organizations, BLM, USFS, OSLI, and numerous land owners.
-The Conservation Fund recently purchased and donated a 364 acre parcel of land (Luke Lynch WHMA) in a bottleneck area to the WGFC.
+Current efforts (what is the activity; who is conducting the work; and partners involved):

+The WGFD is working with UW, WYDOT, Sublette County Conservation District, local conservation organizations, BLM, USFS, OSLI, and numerous land owners.
+The Conservation Fund recently purchased and donated a 364 acre parcel of land (Luke Lynch WHMA) in the Fremont Lake bottleneck area to the WGFC.
 The WGFD in collaboration with the Governor's Office, OSLI, and BLM have been working on mitigation measures to reduce impacts of oil and gas leasing.

 While a lot of work has been completed in this herd unit, regional personnel continue to work with stakeholders to improve seasonally important habitats, fence modifications, and land use planning.
-Over the last five years over \$6,000,000 has been expended on projects including noxious weed control, modifying fences to meet wildlife friendly standards and, habitat treatments.
-During the next several years, another \$1,500,000 has been committed working on fence replacement, habitat projects, and noxious weed management.
+Over the last five years over \$6,000,000 has been expended on projects including noxious weed control, modifying fences to meet wildlife friendly standards and habitat treatments.
+During the next several years, another \$1,500,000 has been committed working on fence replacement, habitat projects, and noxious weed management, but additional funding is required.